 Dinner & Drinks: The Official Industry Off Duty Scene

 If there’s one place to spot designers and their supermodel friends, it’s Hotel Costes.
 I met several people on my trip, all telling me “you must go to Hotel Costes, it’s where everyone goes for fashion week!”
-So of course I decided to check it out.
+So of course I needed to see it.
 I walked into the gorgeous building and walked right up to the hostess.
 When she saw me she asked “do you have a reservation??”…

 I quickly responded “no…” but looked around and there weren’t many people in the place (it was still early).
 She quickly began yelling at me something along the lines of: